 Healing Properties and Warning

 All parts of the plant contain two types of cardiotonic glycosides, similar to those of the foxglove plant: adonidosis and adonivernosid.
-It has cardiotonic (increases the strength of heart contractions), coronary artery dilating (fights against angina pectoris), diuretic, and mildly sedative properties.
-Thus, under medical supervision, the plant is a highly valued remedy for diverse heart afflictions.
+The plant has cardiotonic (increases the strength of heart contractions), coronary artery dilating (fights against angina pectoris), diuretic, and mildly sedative properties.
+Thus, under medical supervision, it is a highly valued remedy for diverse heart afflictions.

-Unlike foxglove glycosides, so widely used as a cardiotonic, those of the yellow adonis do not accumulate in the body (they are quickly eliminated via urine).
-It is, therefore, useful to temporarily substitute foxglove, especially in long-term treatment.
+Unlike foxglove glycosides, which are widely used as cardiotonic, those of the yellow adonis do not accumulate in the body (they are quickly eliminated via urine).
+Therefore, it is helpful to temporarily substitute foxglove, especially in long-term treatment.

 WARNING!
 In high doses, it provokes nausea, vomiting, and diarrhea.
 Because of its toxicity and difficulty of dosage, only physicians can prescribe it and control its effects.